krisvanrens/coding-exercises/cpp-fundamentals-exercises/raycasting/README.md

 Note that we can simply change the number of wall shades, by changing the fixed size of the `std::array` declaration.
 All other code is based on using the size of the array dynamically.

+The local free function to convert distance to wall shade is used only locally, so we add it to the anonymous namespace (see description for version 11).

 Screen shot from this version: